Tatra T3: T3RF

 Four Tatra T3RF were the very last T3 trams built.
 They were made for Samara and Izhevsk, but only Samara bought them.
 In 2002 the two others were sold to Brno and modernized.

 Modernized Tatra-T3 trams

-In most Czech cities and in some others such as Bratislava, Moscow, Riga, and Odessa, Tatra-T3 trams became very common.
+In most Czech cities and in some others such as Bratislava, Moscow, Riga, and Odesa, Tatra-T3 trams became very common.
 As a result, service and maintenance workers became very experienced at servicing them.
 This was one reason for modifying existing trams rather than replacing them with newer stock (the other being cost).